Background pattern

 How much Fludarabina Teva 25 mg/ml is administered

-The recommended dose is 25 mg of fludarabine phosphate/m2of body surface area.
+The recommended dose is 25 mg of fludarabine phosphate/m2 of body surface area.

 How Fludarabina Teva 25 mg/ml is administered

-For how long is Fludarabina Teva 25 mg/ml administeredFludarabina Teva 25 mg/ml
+For how long Fludarabina Teva 25 mg/ml is administered

 The dose will be administered once a day for 5 consecutive days.

-The duration of treatment depends on the results obtained and the tolerance to Fludarabina Teva 25 mg/ml.
+The duration of treatment depends on the results obtained and tolerance to Fludarabina Teva 25 mg/ml.
 The dose may be reduced or the next cycle delayed if adverse effects are a problem.

 If some of the Fludarabina Teva 25 mg/ml solution comes into contact with your skin or the mucous membranes of your nose or mouth, wash the area thoroughly with water and soap.
-If the solution gets in your eyes, rinse them thoroughly with plenty of tap water.
+If the solution gets into your eyes, rinse them thoroughly with plenty of tap water.
 Avoid any inhalation exposure.

 If you are given more Fludarabina Teva 25 mg/ml than you should